home-assistant/home-assistant-js-websocket/README.md

 ##### `conn.sendMessagePromise(message)`

 Send a message to the server.
 Returns a promise that resolves or rejects based on the result of the server.
 Special case rejection is `ERR_CONNECTION_LOST` if the connection is lost while the command is in progress.

+##### `conn.subscribeMessage(callback, subscribeMessage)`

+Call an endpoint in Home Assistant that creates a subscription.
+Calls `callback` for each item that gets received.

+Returns a promise that will resolve to a function that will cancel the subscription once called.

+Subscription will be automatically re-established after a reconnect.

 ## Auth API Reference